Oxford Community Schools logoPutting Students at the Center

 Students who choose the International Baccalaureate Diploma Programme (DP) continue their IB curriculum beyond 10th grade.
 In this program, students become lifelong learners as they learn to be critical and compassionate thinkers.
 This is done through the DP core and six subject groups.
 Within the DP core, students reflect on the question “How do we know?”, write a 4,000-word independent essay paper, and complete a creativity, activity, or service project.
 Each student prepares a portfolio of their work.
 This two-year, comprehensive curriculum culminates with an IB Diploma which is recognized by colleges and universities around the world.

 Students who thrived in the middle school pre-engineering PLTW courses have the option to continue this path in Oxford’s Introduction to Engineering Design PLTW class.
-Skills are gained in CAD (computer aided design) and products designed are 3D printed.
+Skills are gained in CAD (computer-aided design) and products designed are 3D printed.
 Students work at their own pace and those who are further advanced help others in the course.
 Computer Integrated Manufacturing and Principles of Engineering are other PLTW courses students interested in engineering can enroll in.
 Engineering courses are also offered through Oxford Virtual Academy.

 Another engineering option is Oxford’s Career and Technical Education Mechatronics program.
 Mechatronics combines mechanical engineering, electronics, computer engineering, telecommunications engineering, systems engineering and control engineering.
 In their first course, Mechatronics I, students learn the design cycle and basic engineering.
 In Mechatronics II, students spend the first semester building big robots and the second semester studying fluid power, CNC, and welding.
 In this program, students can dual enroll in a four-credit Lawrence Technological University course and earn College Prep English I credit while taking the course at Oxford.
 A fourth course students can take in the Mechatronics program is the Senior Capstone Design course.
 While geared for seniors, advanced juniors may enroll and become independent study mentors during their senior year.